Things to do in Lancashire - First weekend of the holidays!

 Things to do this Summer holidays near Moss Wood Caravan Park

 It’s finally here!
 That time of year parents love or dread – The Summer Holidays.
 The question that always comes first is “What to do?”.
-Well, we have done some of the running around for you and have a few ideas with events going on around Moss Wood this weekend.
+Well, we have done some of the hard work for you and compiled a list of some of the best things to see and do near Moss Wood Holiday Park.
+Within a short drive of our Lancashire holiday park, you’ll find a wide range of attractions and events taking place nearby.

 Running over the whole weekend, the Wyre Festival is a three day music festival which runs at Wyreside Lakes.
 The cost is just £10 per adult and £5 per child.
 The acts performing include local band Sold to the Sky, Trap 2, The Fuse and guitarist Paul Connor.